litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     ….05 corrected) using minimum cluster size estimation (  ).
-After setting the voxel-level threshold to   P   < 0.01 (uncorrected), the maps were corrected at whole brain level using 1000 iterations of <mark class="annotated-text">Monte Carlo</mark> simulation to estimate the minimum cluster size threshold that would yield a false positive rate of 5%.
-Voxels activated above the indicated threshold (   P   < 0.05 corrected) were selected and the …
+After setting the voxel-level threshold to   P   &lt; 0.01 (uncorrected), the maps were corrected at whole brain level using 1000 iterations of <mark class="annotated-text">Monte Carlo</mark> simulation to estimate the minimum cluster size threshold that would yield a false positive rate of 5%.
+Voxels activated above the indicated threshold (   P   &lt; 0.05 corrected) were selected and the …
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"